 The bore of Welding Neck Flanges and Hub Design

-Dimensions of welding end, bevel slopes, and bores shall be in accordance with ASME B 16.5, Table 6, and Figures 8 to 14.
+Dimensions of welding end, bevel slopes, and bores shall be in accordance with ASME B16.5, Table 6, and Figures 8 to 14.
 Ratings of welding neck flanges shall be based upon their hubs at the welding end having thicknesses equal to that calculated for pipe having a 40 ksi specified minimum yield strength (SMYS).
-When SMYS of the hub is less than that of the attached pipe, the minimum thickness of the hub at the welding end shall be at least equal to the product of the pipe wall thickness and the ratio, pipe to flange, of the specified minimum yield strengths.
+When the SMYS of the hub is less than that of the attached pipe, the minimum thickness of the hub at the welding end shall be at least equal to the product of the pipe wall thickness and the ratio, pipe to flange, of the specified minimum yield strengths.
 See MSS SP-44.

 Mis-matches between pipe and flange shall be corrected during fabrication.
-Weldneck shall be taper bored if specified in the purchase description.
+Weldneck shall be tapered bored if specified in the purchase description.
 Pipe wall thickness shall be specified in the purchase description to ensure that the flange is bored within the specified tolerance.

 Flange Material Limitations